The Winter's Tale: 21st century

 In 2013, the RSC staged a new production directed by Lucy Bailey, starring Jo Stone-Fewings as Leontes and Tara Fitzgerald as Hermione.
 This production premiered at the Royal Shakespeare Theatre on 24 January 2013.

 In 2015, the Kenneth Branagh Production company staged the play at the Garrick Theatre, with simultaneous broadcast to cinemas.
 The production featured Kenneth Branagh as Leontes, Judi Dench as Paulina, and Miranda Raison as Hermione.

-Also in 2015, Cheek by Jowl staged the play, directed by Declan Donnellan and designed by Nick Ormerod.
-The production toured to France, Spain, the US and Russia among others.
-In a partnership with the BBC and Riverside Studios the production was livestreamed all around the world.
+The same year, Cheek by Jowl staged the play, directed by Declan Donnellan and designed by Nick Ormerod.
+The production toured globally, including to France, Spain, the US and Russia, and was livestreamed around the world in a partnership with the BBC and Riverside Studios.

 In 2017, The Public Theatre Mobile Unit staged the play, directed by Lee Sunday Evans.

-In 2018, Theatre for a New Audience staged the play Off-Broadway, directed by Arin Arbus with Kelley Curran as Hermione and Anatol Yusef as King Leontes.
+In 2018, Theatre for a New Audience staged the play Off-Broadway, directed by Arin Arbus with Kelley Curran as Hermione and Anatol Yusef as Leontes.

 In 2018, the play was also performed at Shakespeare's Globe, in London.

-In 2023, The Globe Theatre in London staged a production where the audience walked between the Sam Wanamaker Playhouse (where the Sicilian scenes were staged) to the main Globe Theatre (where the Bohemian scenes were staged).
+The Globe staged it again in 2023, in a production where the audience walked between the Sam Wanamaker Playhouse (where the Sicilian scenes were staged) and the main Globe Theatre (where the Bohemian scenes were staged).